National Books Fund

 How does the fund work?

-The NATIONAL BOOKS FUND (NBF) holds all money donated specifically for the purchase of books.
-The money is donated by individuals,parishes, dioceses and provinces.
-It is the one corporate effortof CPC, and all CPC organizations are urged to make regular contributionsor to sponsor specific grant requests.
-There is a National Books Endowment Fund whose income is fed into the NBF.
+The NATIONAL BOOKS FUND (NBF) holds all money donated specifically for the purchase of written materials.
+The money is donated by individuals, parishes, dioceses and provinces.
+It is the one corporate effort of CPC, and all CPC organizations are urged to make regular contributions or to sponsor specific grant requests.
+Grants are made once a year in June.
+The application deadline is March 1 each year.

 What can be covered?